 “NO. YOU’RE NOT.”

-Susannah Fox of the U.S. Department of Health & Human Services beautifully captured the differences between the heroic and inspirational Patient A and the non-heroic/non-inspirational Patient B when she responded recently to patient advocate David Gilbert’s wonderful blog post about the stereotypical Patient As Hero:
+When Susannah Fox was at the U.S. Department of Health & Human Services, she beautifully captured the differences between the heroic and inspirational Betty and the non-heroic/non-inspirational Boop when she responded recently to patient advocate David Gilbert’s wonderful blog post about the stereotypical Patient As Hero:

 “We need to measure the hills AND the valleys, the light AND the dark, the places that are visible AND invisible to mainstream media and conference organizers.